Unboxed-Software/solana-course/content/basic-solana-mobile.md

 }
 ```

 This will give you access to the `Web3MobileWallet` object.
 You can then use this to send transactions to the wallet.
+Again, when you want to access the wallet, it has to be through the `transact` function's callback.

 ### Sending transactions

-Transacting with a wallet through the MWA has a few extra steps compared to the web counterpart.
+Actually sending a transaction is the same flow as 'connecting'.
+Call `transact` and add your code to it's callback.
 The flow is as follows:

-1. Establish a session with a wallet using `transact`
+1. Establish a session with a wallet using `transact` which will have a callback of `async (wallet: Web3MobileWallet) => {...}`.
-2. Request Authorization with the `authorizeSession(wallet)` function from the `useAuthorization()` hook.
+2. Request Authorization with the `wallet.authorize` or `wallet.reauthorize` depending on the state of the wallet.
 3. Sign Transaction with `wallet.signTransactions` or sign and send with `wallet.signAndSendTransactions`.

 ![Transacting](../assets/basic-solana-mobile-transact.png)

-Note that `await authorizeSession(wallet)` will also reauthorize a session if one has already been established.
-Generally, if you want to send a transaction to the blockchain the following code snippet is what you’ll need:
+Note: You may want to create a `useAuthorization()` hook to manage the wallet's authorization state.
+We do this in the [Lab](#lab).

+Here is an example of sending a transaction using MWA:
 ```tsx
 const {authorizeSession} = useAuthorization();
 const {connection} = useConnection();